olegvorobiov/cfl-ctf-challenge/README.md

 ## Hints
 * -5 points for hint 1.
 Deploy Farm Services
 * -5 points for 2.
 Configure Network and Process rules
-* -10 points for flags first word
+* -10 points for Flag's first word
-* -10 points for flags second and third words
+* -10 points for Flag's second and third words